csleemooo/Deep_learning_based_on_parameterized_physical_forward_model_for_adaptive_holographic_imaging/README.md

 - RTX3080 Ti

 # Train
-The **Adaptive holographic imaging** can be implemented through the following descriptions.
-We shared 300 patches of ground truth data and 100 patches of diffraction pattern intensity for distances of 7, 9, 11, 13, 15, and 17mm of polystyrene bead data.
-The data can be downloaded from [here](https://drive.google.com/drive/u/2/folders/1kOjNYEzl8IAgIC-VBdlFQtojzrqdr2YU).
+The **Adaptive holographic imaging** and **Holographic imaging of RBCs in a dynamic environment** can be implemented through the following descriptions.

+**Adaptive holographic imaging**
+We shared 300 patches of complex amplitude and 100 patches of diffraction pattern intensity measured at distances of 7-17mm with 2mm spacing.The polystyrene bead data can be downloaded from [here](https://figshare.com/articles/dataset/3um_polystyrene_bead_dataset/21353937)

+**Holographic imaging of RBCs in a dynamic environment** we shared 600 patches of complex amplitude and 600 patches of diffraction pattern intensity measured at 24mm.
+The red blood cell data can be downloaded from [here](https://figshare.com/articles/dataset/Red_blood_cell_dataset/21354000).

 Download **train.zip and test.zip** for training.

 The data path should be